gazay/talks/README.md

 For [Growl](http://growl.info) you should be a Mac user.
 And you should have Growl version >= 1.3.

-If it's or for you - you need to do several steps for using talks with Growl:
+If it's ok for you - you need to do several steps for using talks with Growl:

   * Install the [growlnotify](http://growl.cachefly.net/GrowlNotify-1.3.zip) script